 Contractors are bonded to protect the obligee as well as the general public from any damage that may occur as a result of the contractor’s failure to comply with all state and local rules and regulations.

 If the contractor causes harm to either the obligee or the public, a claim may be made against the contractor’s bond.
 If the claim is valid, the surety may pay out up to the full bond amount to settle the claim.
 Once the claim is resolved, the contractor will be responsible for repaying the surety for all money paid to cover the claim.

 Illinois contractor license types

-Illinois requires all plumbers and roofing contractors to be licensed and bonded prior to conducting contracted work anywhere in the state.
-However, almost all other contractors must also be licensed and bonded by the county or municipality in which they will be working, pursuant to 50 ILCS 830.
-Although this law does not apply to Chicago contractors, they still have to meet license and bonding requirements established by Title 4 of the Chicago Code.
+The Illinois Department of Financial and Professional Regulation requires roofing contractors to be licensed and bonded prior to conducting contracted work anywhere in the state.
+Plumbing contractors must be licensed by the Illinois Department of Health.
+Most other contractors are also required to be licensed and bonded by the county or municipality in which they will be working, pursuant to 50 ILCS 830.
+This law applies to all counties, municipalities and home rule units except the city of Chicago.

-Contractor surety bonds are most commonly required by counties, cities, townships and villages in Illinois for the following licenses:
+Contractor surety bonds are most commonly required at the municipal level for the following licenses:

 - building or construction

 How to get a contractor license in Illinois